Ethiopians in Washington, D.C.: History

 Ethiopians began settling Washington, D.C. after the Derg overthrew Emperor of Ethiopia Haile Selassie in 1974.

 Ethiopians moved to Adams Morgan in the 1980s.
 Adams Morgan served as a center of business of the Ethiopian community.
-In the mid-1990s many Ethiopians began moving to the U Street area.
+In the mid-1990s, many Ethiopians began moving to the U Street area.
 Many moved out of Adams Morgan to other areas after rent became increasingly expensive.

 The campaign to officially designate the U Street area as Little Ethiopia started around 2004.
 Elizabeth Chacko, the author of "Translocality in Washington, D.C. and Addis Ababa," stated that the Ethiopian community wanted the Little Ethiopia in Washington, D.C. because the city is the capital of the United States.
-This campaign was not successful.
+However, this campaign was not successful.
 The author added that at that time, the Ethiopian area in Alexandria, Virginia had a higher concentration of Ethiopians compared to the one in Washington, D.C.

-In 2004 the Mayor of Washington, D.C. signed the DC Language Access Act, which provided government services in five non-English languages including Amharic.
+In 2004, the Mayor of Washington, D.C. signed the DC Language Access Act, which provided government services in five non-English languages including Amharic.
 The Ethiopians were among the groups campaigning for this act.

 Demographics

 According to the 2010 U.S. census, there were 30,000 Ethiopian immigrants in the Washington, D.C. area, making up 20% of the total number of Ethiopian immigrants throughout the country.
 The Ethiopian American Constituency Foundation and the Ethiopian Community Development Council stated that the figure is wrong and, as paraphrased by Derek Kravitz of The Washington Post, "the local figure has a history of being underreported and probably tops 100,000".
 Yeshimebeth T. "Mama Tutu" Belay, an area businessperson, estimated that the population in the metropolitan area was about 250,000 as of 2010.
 Misty Showalter of CNN stated "other estimates are much lower."
 Washington 101: An Introduction to the Nation's Capital states that "One common estimate is that 200,000 Ethiopians reside in the D.C. metropolitan area."

-According to the 2000 U.S. census there were 15,000 in the Washington, D.C. area., but the Ethiopian embassy stated that the actual number is closer to 200,000, and Brian Westley of The Washington Post stated "those who study African immigration" told him the same thing that the Ethiopian embassy told him.
+According to the 2000 U.S. census, there were 15,000 in the Washington, D.C. area.
+However, the Ethiopian embassy stated that the actual number is closer to 200,000, and Brian Westley of The Washington Post stated "those who study African immigration" told him the same thing that the Ethiopian embassy told him.

 Silver Spring, Maryland also has a large Ethiopian American population, restaurants, and businesses.